MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/slack.md

 ## Install Azure Pipelines app

 Navigate to [Azure Pipelines Slack app](https://azchatopprodcus1.azchatops.visualstudio.com/_slack/installslackapp) to install the Azure Pipelines app to your Slack workspace.
-Once added, you will see a welcome message from the app as below.
+Once added, you'll see a welcome message from the app as below.
 Use the `/azpipelines` handle to start interacting with the app.

     :::image type="content" source="media/integrations-slack/welcome-message.png" alt-text="A screenshot showing the Azure Pipelines app welcome message.":::

 ## Connect to your pipeline

 Once the app has been installed in your Slack workspace, you can connect the app to any pipeline you want to monitor.
-You will be asked to authenticate to Azure Pipelines before running any commands.
+You'll be asked to authenticate to Azure Pipelines before running any commands.

     :::image type="content" source="media/integrations-slack/sign-in.png" alt-text="A screenshot showing the sign-in prompt message.":::